Dalgius/Archifolio/README.md

 When deploying to a hosting provider like Netlify or Vercel, you must set these same environment variables in the provider's dashboard.

+## Admin vs. Public Builds

+To create a "public-only" version of the site for production (e.g., for your final client-facing site), you can use the `NEXT_PUBLIC_BUILD_MODE` environment variable.

+-   **Admin & Preview (Default):** If this variable is not set, the app will be built in its default state, which includes the public portfolio and the "Accesso Admin" button.
+This is ideal for your Netlify admin panel.
-To create a "public-only" version of the site for production, set the `NEXT_PUBLIC_BUILD_MODE` environment variable to `public` in your hosting provider's build settings.
-This will automatically hide the "Accesso Admin" button from the public-facing site.
+-   **Public-Only Site:** Set the `NEXT_PUBLIC_BUILD_MODE` environment variable to `public` in your hosting provider's build settings.
+This will automatically hide the "Accesso Admin" button from the header, creating a clean version of the site for public viewing.